abdullah-k18/interview-status-chatbot/README.md

 ## How It Works

-1. The application loads applicant data from a Google Sheet
+1. The application loads applicant data from a CSV file
 2. Data is embedded and stored in a Pinecone vector database
 3. When a user queries their status, the system:
    - Embeds the query